learn-co-curriculum/sinatra-mechanics-of-sessions-readme/README.md

 The `configure` block above is a part of built-in settings that control whether features are enabled or not.
 In this case, we're enabling the sessions feature.

-The first line of the configure block `enable :sessions`, turns sessions on.
-The next line `set :session_secret, "secret"` is an encryption key that will be used to create a `session_id`.
-A `session_id` is a unique string of letters and numbers that is unique per session and is stored in the browser cookie.
-You can actually set your session secret to anything that you want.
+The first line of the configure block, `enable :sessions`, turns sessions on.
+The next line, `set :session_secret, "secret"`, is an encryption key that will be used to create a `session_id`.
+A `session_id` is a string of letters and numbers that is unique to a given user's session and is stored in the browser cookie.
+You can actually set your `session_secret` to anything that you want.
 Don't worry too much about understanding how the `session_id` works.
-It's just part of the mechanics of getting a secure private session working.
-You won't need to interact with it pretty much ever.
+It's just part of the mechanics behind getting a secure private session working.
+You probably won't ever need to interact with it.

-The `session_secret` is a pretty minimal security feature, but the basic idea is that setting your `:session_secret` to a word that other people don't know makes it harder for someone to create a fake session_id and hack into your site without signing up or signing in.
+`session_secret` is a pretty minimal security feature, but the basic idea is that setting your `:session_secret` to a word that other people don't know makes it harder for someone to create a fake session_id and hack into your site without signing up or signing in.

 ## Using Sessions

-In order to keep track of a current user throughout a session, you would want to set up the `session` hash to store the `user_id` in the hash during a controller action.
-Because we haven't covered how to set up log in and log out, we can use the `session` hash to store the user's name:
+In order to keep track of a current user throughout a session, we need to set up the `session` hash to store the `user_id` in the hash during a controller action.
+Since we haven't covered how to set up logins and logouts, we can simply use the `session` hash to store the user's name:

 ```ruby
 get '/hey' do
   @session = session
 end
 ```

-In the example above, we have a route `/hey` that gets processed by a GET request.
+In the example above, we have a route, `/hey`, that gets processed by a `GET` request.
 Because we enabled sessions in our app, every controller action has access to the `session` hash.

-We stored our session hash in the instance variable `@session` so that our views will have access to the session data.
-In this case `@session` looks like this:
+We stored the `session` hash in the instance variable `@session` so that our views will have access to the session data.
+In this case, `@session` now looks like this:

 ```ruby
 @session = {